TimKuijpers2002/GoGlobalAPIApp/README.md

 ##### Backend

 -   **Windows** 1.
-Run the docker-compose up to run all the backend containers needed to communicate
+Run the docker-compose up to run all the backend containers needed to communicate.
     <ins>
     <br>